Unosquare-CoE-JavaScript/sebastian-rodriguez/1_2_course-tdd-node-js/README.md

 - To test async code depends of the type of async code you are using.
 If you are using callbacks you should pass a "done" parameter provided by Chai.
 With Promises and async/await you just have to invoke the code and test the value in the .then() method or try/catch block

+## Test Doubles

+- Almost all code depends on and collaborates with other parts of the system.
+- Those other parts of the system are not always wasy to replicate in the unit test environment or would make test slow if used directly

+### Types

+- **Dummy:** Objects that can be passed around as necessary but do not have any type of test implementation and should never be used
+- **Fake:** These object generally have a simplified functional implementation of a particular interface that is adequate for testing
+- **Stub:** These objects provide implementations with canned answers that are suitable for the test
+- **Spies:** These objects provide implementations that record the calues that were passed in so they can be used by the test
+- **Mocks:** These objects are pre-programmed to expect specific calls and parameters and can throw exceptions when neccesary

+### Mock Frameworks

+- Most mock frameworks provide easy ways for automatically creating any of these types of test doubles **at runtime**
+- They provide a fast means for creating mocking expectations for you tests
+- They can be much more efficient that implementing custom mock objects of your own creation
+- Creating mock objects by hand can be tedious and error prone

 ## Tools

 ### Mocha